 “Dr. O’Halloran has always given us enough information to know what to look for,” Caitlin says.
 “He has educated us really well, so we know what we can take care of at home and when we need to go into the doctor.”
 Dr. O’Halloran coordinates care well with NH&C pediatricians – Dr. Ben Flannery and Dr. Amunrud in Northfield, and Dr. Kelly Meyer in Lakeville – plus primary care and family medicine providers, Urgent Care and Emergency Room providers in and beyond NH&C. “We try to get sick kids in quickly,” says Dr. O’Halloran, who trained at Mayo Clinic for medical school and surgery.
 “If a doctor calls, we can usually work patients in that week.”

 Caitlin’s advice to other parents seeking ENT care?
 “Trust your pediatrician.
 That’s who sent us to an ENT in the first place.”
 And trust your instincts.
 “I was hesitant to stay in Northfield; I was tempted to go to the cities like lots of people do,” Caitlin says.
 “But I’m so glad that we stayed here, and I’m so happy with Dr. O’Halloran.
 It’s nice to have someone you trust close to home.”

-For more information on Ear, Nose and Throat services, click HERE.
+Learn more about Ear, Nose and Throat services.